tedcline/ezRA/README.md

 * ezSky - SKY maps from one or more .ezb condensed data files.

-* ezGal - GALaxy plots from one or more spectra *Gal.npz data files (Galaxy rotation, Velocity vs Galactic Longitude, Galaxy arm plots?).
+* ezGal - GALaxy plots from one or more spectra *Gal.npz data files (centered on one Galactic Latitude: Galaxy rotation, Galaxy mass, Velocity vs Galactic Longitude, Galaxy arm plots).

+* ezGLon - Galaxy LONgitude plots from one or more spectra *GLon.npz data files (centered on one Galactic Longitude: Galaxy arm cross-section plots).

 ## Videos: